navuboy/navuboy.github.io/_includes/research.md

     <div class="col-md-6">
         <h3 class="rtitle"><b>Q-Learning for autonomous navigation of UAVs in indoor environments.</b></h3>
         <p style="text-align:justify">
         Indoor Path Planning and Navigation of an Unmanned Aerial Vehicle (UAV) based on simple <strong>PID control+Q-Learning</strong> (Reinforcement Learning).
-The quadrotor manoeuvres towards the goal point, along the uniform grid distribution(5X5) in the simulation environment[discrete action space] based on the specified reward policy, backed by the simple position based PID tuned controller.
+The quadrotor manoeuvres towards the goal point, along the uniform grid distribution(5X5) in the simulation environment[discrete action space].
 A reward of -1 was given upon not ending up in the goal state and a reward of +100 was awarded for reaching to the goal.
         </p>
         <a href="https://github.com/nav74neet/rl_ardrone" class="md-link btn-default btn rbtn">code</a>
         <a href="https://arxiv.org/abs/1801.05086" class="md-link btn-default btn rbtn">paper</a>